 Let’s talk about looking like a professional—or not.

 First, I will readily declare that I am not the preeminent businesswoman.
 I have worked in various businesses throughout my careers.
-I’ve worked where jeans and shorts were permitted and I’ve worked where suits-only were the protocol.
-So don’t go by me, but tell me what you think of some observations I’ve made.
+They were offices where jeans and shorts were permitted—so wonderful to not go near nylons!
+Then there were places where suits-only were the protocol.
+It’s been a broad array of atmospheres and attire expectations.
+Some of which I fit into, others not so much.

 Except for the first comment, the below happens to apply to women because this particular workshop contained 95% females.